pgEdge/terraform-provider-pgedge/CONTRIBUTING.md

    export PGEDGE_ROLE_ARN="your-role-arn" # optional.
 For running Tests only.
    ```

-Certainly!
-I'll update the "Making Changes" section as you've suggested, focusing on the importance of running `go install .` after every change.
-Here's the revised section:

 ## Making Changes

 1. Create a new branch for your changes: